CyVerse-learning-materials/kallisto_tutorial/step3.rst

     .. tip::

        See the Example study design (|Kallisto_demo_tsv|) TSV file.
 You can create and edit your own in a spreadsheet editing program.
        The |Sleuth manual| explains this file and more is described in this tutorial's RMarkdown notebook.

+  7. If desired adjust the resources required and/or click 'Next.'

+     .. admonition:: Sample data

+       For the sample data, we will not specify resources.

-  7. Click 'Launch Analyses' to start the job.
+  8. Click 'Launch Analyses' to start the job.
 Click on the Analyses button to monitor the job and results.
-In your notifications, you will find a link to your VICE session ("Access your running analyses here"); this may take a few minutes to become active.
+In your Analyses menu, you will find a link to your VICE session ; this may take a few minutes to become active.

-  8. In your RStudio session, double click on the **sleuth_tutorial.Rmd** file and follow the tutorial by pressing the green "play" triangles in each section of code.
+  9. In your RStudio session, double click on the **sleuth_tutorial.Rmd** file and follow the tutorial by pressing the green "play" triangles in each section of code.
 The code for the notebook is replicated below: